C

 Roadmap — 5 Steps to Make Your Factory CBAM-Ready

 Getting CBAM-ready is not a one-time task — it is a 5-step process you can start immediately.
-When you are ready to compare providers, use our [20-point solar procurement checklist](/knowledge/solar-procurement-checklist-thailand).
+When you are ready to compare providers, use our 20-point solar procurement checklist.
+CBAM/ESG reporting requires an organizational emissions baseline first — start with Carbon Footprint for Organization (CFO) — TGO registration.

 1